PodgeCollins/EatYourFeelings_MS3/README.md

     *   All footer links to social media function as expected
     *   Links to the different cooking utensils function as expected

+#### Recipes page

+*   Test all links to different recipes:
+    *   All recipes link to specific recipe page
+    *   Recipes organised by most recently added
+    *   Replacement image generates if no image is added by recipe creator

+#### Recipe page

+*   Test link to edit recipe:
+    *   All info from Mongdb displays upon entering this page
+    *   Link to edit recipe page functions as expected

 #### Sign Up page

 *   Test Sign Up form: